 Beyond the AI-Powered Accessibility Widget UserWay is best known for, our clients have access to Accessibility Scanning and Monitoring (an advanced scanning tool for developers); manual audits; an empathy lab staffed with accessibility experts with various types and degrees of disabilities; and consulting and professional services.

-A fully managed compliance service for enterprise and public sector clients is available as well, that includes a $1 million guarantee, testing by blind staff, statements of compliance and other services.
+A fully managed compliance service for enterprise and public sector clients is available as well, that includes a $1 million commitment, testing by blind staff, statements of compliance and other services.

 And this is just the beginning!